reazp/LoanStreet/README.md

-\*\* This is API design using NodeJS Express JS and Mysql.
+\*\* This API is designed using NodeJS Express JS and Mysql.
 Please check package.jason file to know the all libraries and their version.

 \*\* This API is also deployed to heroku and can be access through following URL : https://loanstreetapi.herokuapp.com